Dean Richards named Newcastle Falcons director of rugby

 His suspension ends in mid-August, when he will take over from current Newcastle boss Gary Gold.

-"I am delighted to get the opportunity to join Newcastle Falcons," Richards told
+"I am delighted to get the opportunity to join Newcastle Falcons," Richards told the club website.

 "Whilst there was interest from other clubs, there are two reasons why I chose the Falcons - the supporters and [Falcons owner] Semore Kurdi's ambition for the club.